Kakki Nau

+History

+The village has archaeological sites dating back 2000 years, the district is associated with Alexander the Great's invasion and the area has ancient relics of the past.

+Society

+The greatest number of residents are of the Sheikh, Khokhar, Joiya, Rajput of the Rana caste and Kathia sub-castes.
+Other castes include the Arraien, Sappal, Diplana Sial, Mochi and Malik.
+The population is mostly Muslim, both Shi'a and Sunni, with an Ahmadi minority.
+The main languages are Punjabi which is the vernacular tongue in everyday use and Urdu which is used in education.

-The village has a boys' government school and a high school for girls.
-Basic medical care is available.
-Many villagers own small businesses, shops, or work for the government.
+Many villagers own small businesses, and shops, or work for the government.

 The town is conservative socially; men wear traditional clothes, such as the shalwar kameez, as well as turbans and dhotis.
 Kakki Nau hosts a religious festival, Mella Jattipeer, each summer; traditional games and entertainment are part of the festivities.